 Scope and Objectives

-Construction engineering management (CEM) is the application of scientific and technical knowledge to the processes used to construct infrastructure projects.
-Graduate studies in CEM at OSU emphasize construction engineering and management concepts and techniques and their broader application to the Architecture/Engineering/Construction (AEC) industry.
+Construction is the application of scientific and technical knowledge to the processes used to construct infrastructure projects.
+Graduate studies in Construction at OSU emphasize construction engineering and management concepts and techniques and their broader application to the Architecture/Engineering/Construction (AEC) industry.

 Program of Study

 Graduate degrees with concentrations in Construction include: Master of Engineering (MEng), Master of Science (MS), and Doctor of Philosophy (PhD).
 Each degree is designed with slightly different goals, while maintaining the flexibility to enjoy many of the classes available to all of the programs.

 Master of Engineering (MEng) - Designed for those interested in a professional graduate experience leading to in-depth knowledge in the field of construction engineering and management.
 This is a non-research, coursework only degree, and typically requires a minimum of one academic year to complete.

 Master of Science in Civil Engineering (MS) - Designed for those interested in furthering their technical education and advancing the science of construction engineering and management.
 This degree requires a research thesis/project in addition to coursework, and typically requires 1.5 to 2 academic years to complete.